areggalstyan/reforging/README.md

 Specifies the amount of health subtracted from the player when activating the ability.

-###### food: integer
+###### food: int

 Specifies the amount of food subtracted from the player when activating the ability.

 ##### particle: string

 Specifies the type of the particle which is used to form circles.
-All CAPS, without `minecraft:`.
-**Visit this page for the types of the particles [https://hub.spigotmc.org/javadocs/spigot/org/bukkit/Particle.html](https://hub.spigotmc.org/javadocs/spigot/org/bukkit/Particle.html)**.

 ##### particleFrequency: double

 Specifies the "frequency" of the particles.
 The "frequency" is used to determine the step angle, which is 180 divided by the "frequency".
 The higher the number is, the further apart will the particles be.

 ##### circleDistance: double